pratik2376/Code-Practise/ReadMe.md

-## In this file you can find most commonly asked coding problems during interviews.
+## In this repository you will get most commonly asked coding problems during interviews.